2013 Eastern China smog: Weather

-The mixture of natural fog and unnatural smog started accumulating over the first weekend of December 2013.
-In Shanghai, the Air Quality Index (AQI) crossed the threshold of 300 on 2 December.
+Smog started accumulating over the second half of November and first weekend of December 2013.
+On the last days of November in Beijing the Air Quality Index (AQI) crossed the level of 999.
+In Shanghai AQI crossed the threshold of 350 on 2 December.
 The lingering smog also left the air qualities in neighboring cities, such as Nanjing, Jiaxing, at seriously polluted levels.
 The National Meteorological Center (NMC) issued yellow alert for smog and fog, the third most serious alert in China's four-tiered system.
 PM_{2.5} particulate levels reached their highest point on 6 December 2013, with Shanghai reaching a high of 507.
 The U.S. Embassy categorizes air quality readings over 300 as hazardous to all humans, not just those with heart or lung ailments.

 According to a NASA Terra Satellite image, the thick haze stretches over Eastern China, across a distance of around 1200 km.
 The polluted air appears gray on the image and most of the pollution is trapped in the lower boundary layer of a few hundred meters.